On steady and expanding Ricci solitons with asymptotic symmetries: Introduction

-A famous theorem of Brendle \cites{brendle2013rotational,brendle2014rotational} states that any asymptotically cylindrical steady GRS of dimension $n \geq 3$ with positive sectional curvature must be rotationally symmetric, hence isometric to the Bryant soliton \cite{bryant}.
-In three dimensions, the hypotheses are met for any non-flat, $\kappa$-noncollapsed steady GRS, and Brendle's result in this setting resolved a major conjecture left open in Perelman's first paper \cite{perelman1}.
-Ten years later, Zhao and Zhu \cite{zz} generalized Brendle's theorem in dimensions $\geq 4$ by relaxing the positive sectional curvature condition to the weaker condition $2P < R$, where $P$ is the operator norm of the Riemann curvature acting on symmetric 2-tensors.
+Similarly, suppose $(M^n,g,f)$ is an asymptotically $(\Sph^{n-1},\alpha\bar{g}_\infty)$-conical expanding GRS with $n \geq 3$ and $\alpha > 0$, where $\bar{g}_\infty$ is the round metric on $\Sph^{n-1}$ with sectional curvature 1.
+If \eqref{eq:bryant-ker-bound} holds, then $(M,g,f)$ is diffeomorphic to $\R^n$ and rotationally symmetric, hence isometric to the Bryant expanding GRS with cone angle $\alpha$ \cite{bryant}. \end{theorem} In the steady case, Brendle \cites{brendle2013rotational,brendle2014rotational} established the same uniqueness under a positive sectional curvature assumption instead of \eqref{eq:bryant-ker-bound}.\footnote{In dimension 3, these hypotheses are met for any non-flat, $\kappa$-noncollapsed steady GRS.
+Brendle's result in this setting resolved a major conjecture left open in Perelman's first paper \cite{perelman1}.} His proof establishes that $\ker_{L^2}(L) = \{0\}$, so Theorem \ref{thm:brendle-higherdim-gen} generalizes his result.
+We note that Brendle's result also holds under weaker curvature conditions \cite{zz} and on smooth orbifolds with positive sectional curvature \cite{deng-orbifold}.

-Our first result proves uniqueness of the Bryant soliton in a much broader setting.
-We show that uniqueness holds in any dimension only assuming asymptotic cylindricity, without any curvature hypotheses. \begin{theorem} Let $(M^n,g,f)$ be an asymptotically cylindrical steady GRS of dimension $n \geq 3$.
-Then $(M,g,f)$ is the Bryant soliton (i.e. they are isometric up to scale). \end{theorem} In dimension 4, Deng and Zhu \cite{deng-zhu}*{Theorem 1.5} established a sufficient condition for a steady GRS to be asymptotically cylindrical.
-Combining Theorem \ref{thm:brendle-higherdim-gen} with their result, we get: \begin{corollary} Any 4-dimensional $\kappa$-noncollapsed steady GRS with positive Ricci curvature and linear curvature decay must be the Bryant soliton. \end{corollary} This affirmatively answers a conjecture posed by Deng and Zhu in the same paper.
-Corollary \ref{cor:4d-uniqueness} is comparable to Brendle's 4-dimensional result \cite{brendle2014rotational}, which reaches the same conclusion assuming positive isotropic curvature instead of `positive Ricci curvature and linear curvature decay'.

-Theorem \ref{thm:brendle-higherdim-gen} is proved using Brendle's Killing field technique, which upgrades asymptotic symmetries to exact ones then exploits them for rigidity and uniqueness.
-We generalize this technique to hold on any asymptotically $\mathcal{S}$-cylindrical steady GRS, without the curvature contraints imposed in \cites{brendle2013rotational,brendle2014rotational,zz}.
-Although every such GRS has positive curvature operator outside a compact set \cite{deng-zhu} (see also \cite{bamler-3}*{Proposition 3.24}), one cannot directly generalize the arguments in \cites{brendle2013rotational,brendle2014rotational,zz} as they crucially rely on global curvature conditions.
-See \S\ref{subsec:outline} for an outline of our proofs, and \cites{chodosh,chodosh-fong,brendle-acta,brendle-naff} for other applications of Brendle's Killing field technique.

-The generality of our methods leads to the non-existence of asymptotically $\mathcal{S}$-cylindrical steady GRSs for certain $\mathcal{S}$.
-When $\mathcal{S} = \RP^{n-1}$, non-existence follows from minor modifications to the proof of Theorem \ref{thm:brendle-higherdim-gen}. \begin{theorem} There is no asymptotically $\RP^{n-1}$-cylindrical steady GRS for any $n \geq 3$. \end{theorem}